ramate-io/oac/ogov/oera-000-000-000-dulan/ogov-000-000-000/README.md

     - **[Appendix](#appendix)**

 ## Summary
+We establish that the objects of governance are [Artifacts](../../../oglo/oera-000-000-000-dulan/oglo-000-000-000-artifact/README.md) and [Ramate LLC](https://www.ramate.io) controls these artifacts.

 ## Continuity
 As the first OGOV, this document does not establish continuity with any previous regime.